Prejudice182/prej-milestone-two/README.md

 - Cards - shows the materials used to craft each item and quantity needed
 - Links - lets users browse on to Wowhead, a fansite with a wealth of information on each item
 - Icons - lets players quickly identify an item if they are used to the game
+- Modals - provide interactiveness with a cost calculator and display help

 ### Features Left to Implement